makrai/notes/liu21-gen-discou-repr-struct.md

   * hE attempts to generate text from DRSs have been few and far between (however see Basile 2015 and Narayan and Gardent 2014)
   * two properties of DRS-based semantic representations render generation chal
-    * DRS conditions are unordered representing a set (rather than a list).
+    * DRS conditions are unordered representing a set (rather than a list)
       * An exception are conditions in segmented DRSs whose order can be retrieved deterministically based on the arguments of rhetorical relations.
 For example, given the relation BECAUSE(b 1 , b 3 ), we can